 If you have something else in mind, please talk with our team of Personalized Travel Planners to custom design a trip just for you -- one that fits your interests, time frame, budget and expectations.
 We are never more than a phone call or email away.

 Many of our trip members return again and again.
 In the words of one repeat KarmaQuest traveler:

-Here are a few of our favorite trips that also help support worthy non-profit organizations that we personally know.
+Below are a few of our favorite trips that also help support worthy non-profit organizations that we personally know.
 Please read more.

-Sikkim: KarmaQuest invites you to join one of the "top treks in the world" on our Singalila to Kangchendzonga trek in 2018.
+Sikkim: KarmaQuest invites you to join one of the "top treks in the world" on our Singalila to Kangchendzonga trek.
 On arrival in Sikkim, you'll be welcomed as a family guest at the home of KarmaQuest Director Karma Lama (right) before setting off on a two week challenging Himalayan trek.
 Hike along the ridge that separates Nepal from Sikkim before descending into a deep valley, lush with monsoon fed forests before heading to the base of Mt.
 Kangchendzonga, third highest peak in the world.

-Ending the trek in Yuksom, you'll learn from a local non-profit Kangchendzonga Conservation Committee about its garbage management and ecotourism training programs.
+We do a number of other less arduous trips to Sikkim as well, featuring cultural tours, village homestays and shorter treks.
+On all, you will from a local non-profit Kangchendzonga Conservation Committee about its garbage management and ecotourism training programs.
 Its work launched a Sikkim-wide effort that recently earned Gangtok, capital of Sikkim, the accolade of "cleanest tourist destination in India."
 Go see for yourself!
 Or in the words of one KarmaQuest guest:

 En route to

-Still recovering from the 2015 earthquake, Nepal warmly welcomes visitors as it always has.
+Nepal warmly welcomes visitors as it always has.
 KarmaQuest's

 decades of experience in Nepal enable us to offer unique